Thank you for Subscribing to CIO Advisor APAC Weekly Brief

 By Christopher R. Barber, EVP & CIO, Commonwealth Business Bank

-Cybercrime is becoming more frequent than ever, and it is not just the frequency that is increasing but the intent of the attacker.
-In years gone by, attackers would try to infiltrate a computer system as a challenge or prank or to impress others in the hacker community.
+Cybercrime is becoming more frequent than ever and it’s not just the frequency that is increasing but the intent of the attacker.
+In years gone by, attackers would try to infiltrate a computer system as a challenge or prank, or to impress others in the hacker community.
 However today, the attackers are becoming much more destructive, using Distributed Denial of Service (DDoS) attacks to bring down servers.
 These types of attacks can cause reputational risks and in the case of Transactional services, cause the company financial damage in lost sales.
-In some cases, the DDoS is just a distraction, so you take your eye off the other system controls as the attacker tries to get to your data.
+In some cases, the DDoS is just a distraction so you take your eye off the other system controls as the attacker tries to get to your data.

 While most often larger institutions are the targets for these types of attacks, smaller institutions need to be vigilant as well.
 While smaller companies may not be on the radar of most active attackers, there are still plenty of ways they can worm their way into your network.
 This is most often accomplished through a process call “Social Engineering”.